spellshape/cli/docs/docs/08-references/02-config.md

     coins: ['10000token', '100000000stake']
 ```

-Ignite uses information from `accounts` when initializing the chain with `ignite
+Spellshape uses information from `accounts` when initializing the chain with `spellshape
-chain init` and `ignite chain start`.
-In the example above Ignite will add two
+chain init` and `spellshape chain start`.
+In the example above Spellshape will add two
 accounts to the `genesis.json` file of the chain.

 `name` is a local name of a key pair associated with an account.
 Once the chain